davidblandon/coordinaFront/README.md

 - Write semantic and accessible HTML

+### Backend

+For seeing an consistent Backend for this app visit [Coordina_Backend](https://github.com/jmespitiag/Coordina_Backend.git)

 Built with ❤️ using React and Tailwind CSS

-### Best Practices

-For seeing an consistent Backend for this app visit [Coordina_Backend](https://github.com/jmespitiag/Coordina_Backend.git)